brentvollebregt/nitratine.net/page/4about.md

 ![Channel Header]({{ site.baseurl }}{% link images/PyTutorials-channel-header.png %})
 When I have time and ideas, I like to make programming tutorials.
 Currently most of my tutorials are Python related but I also have a few different ones.

-Some of my videos have quite a bit of attention, for example [Convert PY to EXE](https://youtu.be/lOIJIk_maO4) which has over 150k views, [Python Keylogger](https://youtu.be/x8GbWt56TlY) with more tha 94k views, [Get WIFI Passwords With Python](https://youtu.be/Z_QAvJ8sr6A) with over 52k views and [Record Your Computer Screen With VLC](https://youtu.be/H-6gxvBBEiw) with more than 703k views.
+Some of my videos have quite a bit of attention, for example [Convert PY to EXE](https://youtu.be/lOIJIk_maO4) which has over 180k views, [Python Keylogger](https://youtu.be/x8GbWt56TlY) with more tha 100k views and [Record Your Computer Screen With VLC](https://youtu.be/H-6gxvBBEiw) with more than 740k views.

+I give a lot of help in the comments for these videos and try my best to find solutions for issues people are having.
+This also allows me to gauge what people like in terms of topics and the videos themselves and get great feedback.

 ### [Multi Clipboard]({{ site.baseurl }}{% link _posts/2017-12-20-multi-clipboard.md %})
 This project fixed my issue of having to re-copy something after I just put something on my clipboard meaning I lost that last thing I copied.